Frequently Asked Questions

-If you are attempting overnight whitening on a patient with nocturnal bruxism, the results will likely be poor.
-As the patient clenches and grinds, the flexing of the trays will cause saliva ingress and washout of the whitening gel.
-In these patients, the best option is to use Boutique by Day gel.
+If you are attempting whitening but you suffer from nocturnal bruxism (teeth grinding), the results will likely be poor.
+As you clench and grind, the flexing of the trays will cause saliva ingress and washout of the whitening gel.
+In these cases, the best option is to use Boutique by Day gel.

 The effect of whitening gel on enamel, dentine and pulp:

-Tooth whitening is one of the most researched cosmetic procedures in the world and has a wealth of evidence to support the effectiveness and safety of the take home technique, if correct protocols are observed.
-There are many studies that exist which demonstrate the effects of peroxide on the various layers of the human tooth.
+Teeth whitening is one of the most researched cosmetic procedures in the world and comes with a wealth of evidence to support the effectiveness and safety of the take home technique, if correct protocols are observed.
+There are many studies that exist which demonstrate the effects of teeth whitening using peroxide on the various layers of the human tooth.

 Enamel is not significantly affected by the use of peroxide based products such as those used in teeth whitening.
 A study by Leonard, et al, in 2001 assessed the effect of 10% carbamide peroxide on the surface morphology of enamel after 2 weeks, and again after 6 months, using electron microscopy at 2000 times magnification.
-There was no significant effect on the surface of enamel immediately after whitening and it did not worsen over time.
+There was no significant effect on the surface of enamel immediately after teeth whitening and it did not worsen over time.

 Dentine is affected more by the whitening process than enamel tissue.
 Spyrides GM, et al, study from 2000 showed that dentine bond strength decreased by as much as 76% post whitening.
-Further research from Na-Young Jeong, et al, in 2006 showed that 2 weeks was sufficient to allow the dentine to recover and bond strengths returned to near the same as pre-whitening levels.
-Always schedule any restorative work at least 2 weeks after the patient has finished whitening.
-If there is any immediate bonding required, soaking the dentine in a 70% ethanol solution or 2 minutes can restore bond strengths to near pre-whitening levels.
+Further research from Na-Young Jeong, et al, in 2006 showed that 2 weeks was sufficient to allow the dentine to recover, and bond strengths returned to nearly the same as pre-whitening levels.
+Always schedule any restorative work for at least 2 weeks after the patient has finished whitening.
+If there is any immediate bonding required, soaking the dentine in a 70% ethanol solution for 2 minutes can restore bond strengths to near pre-whitening levels.

-Another study by Cohen showed that hydrogen peroxide up to 35% concentration was harmless to the pulp.
-It is a safe assumption that no long term harm will come tothe pulp from the concentrations of whitening solution that are used in home whitening
+Another study by Cohen showed that hydrogen peroxide of up to 35% concentration was harmless to the pulp.
+It is a safe assumption that no long term harm will come to the pulp from the concentrations of whitening solution that are used in home whitening

 There are numerous studies to show that teeth whitening gels do not in any way damage dental restorations.
 Restorations such as tooth-coloured fillings, crowns, bonding, veneers and bridges will not whiten.
 However, be aware that any pre-existing dental work may need to be replaced to match the new colour of the teeth after they have been whitened.

-Teeth whitening will only work to lighten the natural teeth.
+Teeth whitening will only work to whiten the natural teeth.
 It will not lighten existing dental work at all.
-Be aware that you may need to change any crowns, veneers or fillings after you have teeth whitening.
-You will need to discuss this with your dentist prior to having the treatment, to ensure you are aware of the costs and appointments involved.
+Be aware that you may need to change any crowns, veneers or fillings after you have had teeth whitening.
+You will need to discuss this with your dentist prior to having the treatment, to ensure you are aware of the costs and appointments involved if this is required.

-The peroxides used by dentists are strictly monitored and used in a way that we know will give maximum benefit with no adverse effects.
+The peroxides used by dentists are strictly monitored and used in a way that we know will give maximum benefit with little to no adverse effects.

 By letting unqualified people with no knowledge of chemistry and dentistry work in your mouth, you are risking burns, scarring and permanent disfigurement.
 Please follow this link to see the stories below of issues that have occurred when people let hairdressers and beauticians provide teeth whitening.

-Teeth which seem at an acceptable shade, which is subjective for clinician and patient.
+Teeth which seem at an acceptable shade, which is subjective for clinician and patient to decide.